-The key components of the Group's cost of sales comprised principally the (i) raw materials used for production of optical fibres, optical fibre cables, optical cable cores and other related products, (ii) direct and indirect labour costs, (iii) manufacturing overheads such as depreciation for plant and equipment, rent, consumables, utilities, and other expenses related to the manufacturing our products and (iv) change in inventories of finished goods and work in progress.
+The key components of the Group's cost of sales comprised principally the (i) raw materials used for production of optical fibres, optical fibre cables, optical cable cores and other related products, (ii) direct and indirect labour costs, (iii) manufacturing overheads such as depreciation for plant and equipment and right-of-use assets, rent, consumables, utilities, and other expenses related to the manufacturing our products and (iv) change in inventories of finished goods and work in progress.

-For the year ended 31 December 2018, the cost of sales of the Group decreased by about 8.1% to approximately HK\$380.3 million as compared with the corresponding period in 2017.
+For the year ended 31 December 2019, the cost of sales of the Group decreased by about 24.8% to approximately HK\$286.1 million as compared with the corresponding period in 2018.